Cooking Gorgeous

 • Stock - You can use Basic Homemade Vegetable Stock for the vegan/vegetarian version.
 If using store-bought stock, always check the seasoning before adding more salt.

-Wash the green lentils, and place them in a heavy-based pan with 3 cups of cold water, bay leaves, and cumin.
+Wash the green or brown lentils and place them in a heavy based pan with 3 cups of cold water, bay leaves, and cumin.

 Caramelize the Onions